rebeca-lang/rebeca-lang.github.io/tools/Afra.md

 </script>

 ###### Notes:
+* **Windows Users:**
-* Windows Users: you have to install [cygwin](http://www.cygwin.com) or [MinGW](http://www.mingw.org) or any other windows port of the g++ compiler before using Afra 3.
-Make sure that the "bin" directory, which contains "g++.exe", is included in the PATH environment variable.
+  + You have to install [cygwin](http://www.cygwin.com) before using Afra 3.
+  + Make sure that the "bin" directory, which contains "g++.exe", is included in the PATH environment variable.
-* Mac Users: you have to install g++ compiler which comes with Apple's [XCode](https://developer.apple.com/xcode/) tools package.
-Also, put the downloaded Afra file in the "Applications" folder to prevent permissions conflicts.
+* Mac Users:
+  + You have to install g++ compiler which comes with Apple's [XCode](https://developer.apple.com/xcode/) tools package.
+  + Put Afra.app in the "Applications" folder to prevent permissions conflicts.
+  + In the case encountering this error: "Afra is damaged and can’t be opened.
+You should move it to the Trash." open consule and use "xattr -cr Afra.app" command to clear the attached attribute which prevents running Afra.

 ##### Afra 2 **[Deprecated]**
 * Version: **2.0.0**